andreagalle/.galledanza/README.md

 ## package installation

-This package require a minimal installation, meant not to change along time and to be very simple to update.
+This package requires a minimal installation, meant not to change along time and to be very simple to update.

 The few steps to setup everything are just the following:

 ```
 git clone https://github.com/andreagalle/.galledanza.git